 The Free Application for Federal Student Aid (FAFSA) ensures that you can benefit from federally funded financial assistance for education beyond high school if you meet eligibility requirements.
-Administrated by the U.S. Department of Education, federal student aid plays a central and essential role in supporting postsecondary education by providing money for qualified college students.
+Administrated by the U.S. Department of Education (ED), federal student aid plays a central and essential role in supporting postsecondary education by providing money for qualified college students.

 The FAFSA helps determine your eligibility for federal student aid programs along with state financial aid programs that may be available, including Pell Grants and work-study programs.

 The application process begins after Oct.
 1. Some aid is awarded on a first-come, first-served basis, so you are encouraged to complete a FAFSA form as soon as possible.
 Please visit the FAFSA website to start the process and to review any additional updates.

 Transfer Your Tax Information Using the IRS Data Retrieval Tool (DRT)

 The IRS DRT automatically transfers tax information into the FAFSA form.
 Be sure to consider this option if it’s offered to you.
 (If you requested an extension on filing your taxes and didn’t file until September or later, find out when your tax return information will likely be available using the IRS DRT.)